Super Bowl XXV: Broadcasting

 telephone system.
 Specifically, subscribers in much of the country could have been prevented from receiving a dial tone for as long as a minute due to the expected torrent of calls.

 CBS aired the game nationally on radio.
 Jack Buck served as play-by-play with Hank Stram as color commentator.
 In the teams' local markets, the game was carried on WNEW-AM in New York City with Jim Gordon, Dick Lynch, and Karl Nelson and WGR in Buffalo, New York with Van Miller, Ed Rutkowski, and Pete Weber.

 The game was broadcast in the United Kingdom on Channel 4, in Mexico on the Canal de las Estrellas, in Canada on Global Television Network and in Venezuela on Venevisión.
 Because of the Gulf War situation, this marked the first time the Super Bowl aired in most countries around the world.
 Outside of North America and England, this Super Bowl aired for the first time in countries such as Australia and Russia.

 Entertainment

 Pregame ceremonies

 Whitney Houston performed "The Star-Spangled Banner" for Super Bowl XXV, backed by the Florida Orchestra under the direction of Maestro Jahja Ling.
 With America involved in the Gulf War, the positive response to the rousing performance was overwhelming; it would later see a release as a single and a video.
 It reached number 20 on the Billboard Hot 100 – making her the only act to turn the national anthem into a pop hit of that magnitude.
+At the conclusion of the anthem, four U.S. Air Force F-16 Fighting Falcons from MacDill Air Force Base overflew the stadium.

 Houston's rendition was critically acclaimed and is considered among the best performances of the U.S. national anthem in history.
 The Whitney: The Greatest Hits album includes this music track.
 Following 9/11, the single was re-released by Arista Records, peaking at number 6 on the Hot 100 and was certified platinum by the RIAA.

 Former NFL commissioner Pete Rozelle joined the coin toss ceremony.